What is Flashing in Ceramics – And How is it Done?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Flashing And The Wood Fired Kiln
+Flashing And Wood Fired Ceramics

 During a wood firing, the pottery comes into direct contact with the flame.
 Because of the paths that the fire travels, some parts of the pottery have more contact than others.